-- Minor Accident.
+- Minor accident.
 Simple repairs to cosmetic damage such as scrapes are acceptable; they could be seen as a means for buyers to get reasonable deals and easily fix them up at a body shop.

-- Major Accident.
-If a vehicle is totalled from being involved in a serious accident, it could be taken by the insurance company or sold with salvage titles.
+- Major accident.
+If a vehicle is totalled from being involved in a serious collision, it could be taken by the insurance company or sold with salvage titles.
 Vehicles that are resold as salvages may have severe frame damage, so it isn’t a good idea to buy them for safety reasons.
 Salvage title vehicles may also bring you more financial problems considering that banks and lenders won’t accept severely damaged vehicles for auto insurance claims.

 While a used car costs significantly less, you should take the necessary steps to ensure you’re buying something that works as advertised.
 If you’re considering a used car purchase, always look at the damage history, what type of car it is, and how good its condition is after repair.
 A used vehicle is an affordable option for purchasing a vehicle, but don’t neglect the possible damages and repairs that could rack up the cost in the future.
 It also helps to make sure you get your money’s worth by finding a trustworthy car dealership in your area.